MQL4 - automated forex trading /

 return(c); // Function exit operator

-At this point, the execution of the user-defined function is over, the control is given to the call site.
+At this point, the execution of the user-defined function is over, the control is given back to the call site.

 int C = Gipo(A,B); // Hypotenuse calculation